Last update: June 30, 2020

-Library buildings are closed, but many library resources and services are available online.
+Many library resources and services are available online.
+Library buildings remain closed.

 We encourage you to hold on to your library books while library buildings are closed.

 Books do not need to be returned by their due date, and won't be recalled while our buildings are closed.

 No fines are being assessed, and no account holds are being placed, for late returns.

 We've renewed all checked-out library materials, and will continue to renew them until library buildings reopen.
 If your item was not renewed for some reason, log in to your library account to renew or contact email@example.com and we'll renew it for you.

 We've renewed all interlibrary loan material on your behalf through September 7, 2020.

 If you must return items while the buildings are closed, use the Shapiro Library book return (located at the southwest end of the building) or the North Campus drop box (located outside Pierpont Commons in the circular driveway).
 These are the only available book return locations.
 Books will be checked in when library buildings reopen.

 If you've left campus, please wait until library buildings reopen to mail items back to the library: University of Michigan Library, 913 South University Avenue, Room 104, Ann Arbor, MI 48109.

 Keep Reading and Researching